Contents

 The idea

-The ledger is append-only, but "append-only" is a policy, not a guarantee.
-Anyone who reaches the table can still edit a database row in place.
-Integrity is what makes such an edit detectable.
+“Append-only” is a policy, not a guarantee: anyone who reaches the table can edit a row in place.
+Integrity makes such an edit detectable.

 Every posting that touches an account is hashed together with that account’s previous hash, so each entry commits to the whole history before it.
 The background worker then periodically folds every account’s current head into one signed root.